Disposable income in Australia

 Be stingy where it counts.
 Bills, food and rent or mortgage payments are likely your biggest expenses, so this is a great place to start in cutting down your living costs.
 If you have a home loan, can you refinance to a lower rate?
 Or if you have a credit card, can you switch to a balance transfer card?
 Get into the habit of regularly comparing providers for all your major bills and expenses, and don't hesitate to make the switch if you can get a better deal elsewhere.

 Get investing.
-Interest rates on savings accounts are still near-zero, making it hard to earn interest on money sitting in the bank.
+Interest rates on savings accounts are higher than they were a few years ago, but it's still hard to earn a decent amount of interest on money sitting in the bank (unless you have a large deposit).
 Instead, investing in the share market gives you an opportunity to earn higher returns on your money.
 In addition to the potential to boost your net wealth over time, certain shares and funds also pay dividends to investors.
 Before jumping in, be sure to understand the risks and rewards, and compare share trading platforms so you're not overspending on brokerage fees.

 Frequently Asked Questions